We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Engaging in physical activity can increase ketone levels during carb restriction.
 This effect may be enhanced by working out in a fasted state.

 However, extremely high fat intake doesn’t necessarily translate into higher ketone levels.

-Overall, ketone levels were found to be similar in people consuming 79% or 90% of calories from fat (
+A 3-week study including 11 healthy people compared the effects of fasting on breath ketone levels.
+Overall, ketone levels were found to be similar in people consuming 79% of calories from fat and people consuming 90% of calories from fat (

 Another way to get into ketosis is to go without eating for several hours.